JianingFang/DifferLand_Global/README.md

 Training this model for 199 iterations took about 5.5 hours on my personal laptop (i.e., MacBook Pro with 2 GHz Quad-Core Intel Core i5 CPU and 16GB Memory).
 It can be parallized on a HPC cluster for ensemble training.
 ## Compute Statistics and Analyze Results
 6. Compute test statistics and output .nc files of parameter maps and model output of simulated carbon and water fluxes.
 For instance, `python compute_r2.py -r 1 -p PFT+CLIM+SOIL+AGE`.
-7. Compute SHAP values by running the script compute_shap.sh.
+7. Compute SHAP values by running the script compute_shap.py (e.g. python compute_shap.py -r 1 -p PFT+CLIM+SOIL+AGE).
+8. Analyze the results using the jupyter notebooks provided in the `notebooks/` directory, or customize the code for your own applications.
+Note that you will need to download some additional datasets to run all the code in the notebooks.
+Details about which datasets we used are described in the manuscript.
+You may also need to adjust some path names for your own environment.

 ## Reference
 Fang, J., Bowman, K., Zhao, W., Lian, X., Gentine, P. (2024).
 Differentiable Land Model Reveals Global Environmental Controls on Ecological Parameters. *Submitted*.

 ## Related projects:
-In addition to the global model, we also have a local DifferLand model suitable for site-level studies that can flexibly accommodate various machine learning based parameterizations.
+In addition to the global model, we also have a [local DifferLand model](https://essopenarchive.org/users/747253/articles/1220863-exploring-optimal-complexity-for-water-stress-representation-in-terrestrial-carbon-models-a-hybrid-machine-learning-model-approach) suitable for site-level studies that can flexibly accommodate various machine learning based parameterizations.